tidwall/cache-benchmarks/README.md

 Below are five important benchmarks presented in linear scale.
 There are over 150 graphs in total.
-To see them all chose one of the following options.
+To see them all choose one of the following options.

 - [All Benchmarks Linear Scale](LINEAR.md)
 - [All Benchmarks Logarthimic Scale](LOGARITHMIC.md)